GitTools/GitVersion/CONTRIBUTING.md

 1) We build releasable artifacts on AppVeyor
 1) Login to AppVeyor
-1) Deploy the latest master build
+1) Deploy the latest main build
 ![docs/input/docs/img/release-1-deploy.png](docs/input/docs/img/release-1-deploy.png)
 1) Choose GitVersion release, when you press deploy it will create a *non-released* GitHub release, this *will not* create a Git tag.
 This step is so we can validate the release and release notes before pushing the button.
 ![docs/input/docs/img/release-2-deploy.png](docs/input/docs/img/release-2-deploy.png)